dequelabs/axe-core-gems/README.md

 # WebDrivers

-axe-matchers supports Capybara, Selenium, and Watir webdrivers; each tested with Firefox, Chrome, Safari, and PhantomJS.
-Additionally, capybara-webkit and poltergeist are supported.
+axe-matchers supports Capybara, Selenium, and Watir webdrivers; each tested with Firefox, Chrome, and Safari.
+Additionally, selenium-chrome-headless and capybara-webkit are supported.

 *__Notes:__*

-- Auditing IFrames is not suppored in Poltergeist < 1.8.0.
-Upgrade to 1.8.0+ or set `skip_iframes=true` in `Axe.configure`
-- Chrome requires [ChromeDriver][chrome-driver] (tested with 2.21)
+- Chrome requires [ChromeDriver][chrome-driver] (tested with 2.35)
 - Safari requires [SafariDriver][safari-driver] (tested with 2.48)